mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/README.md

 #### Description

-An MLOps Pipeline using cloud native project Kubeflow to train and register models in MLFlow.
-Using GitOps to deploy Custom Kubeflow Helm Chart on Kubernetes cluster on any cloud, here the implementation has targeted Digital Ocean.
+An MLOps pipeline using cloud native project Kubeflow to train and register models to MLFlow.
+Using GitOps, ArgoCD, to deploy Custom Kubeflow Helm Chart to the Kubernetes cluster on Digital Ocean.

 #### Argo Apps